innomedio/sulu-form-landing-page-bundle/README.md

 {{ form_end(content.formForTesting) }}
 ```

-So you could for example create a content block containing a single_page_selection and single_form_selection field,
+So now you could create a content block containing a single_page_selection and single_form_selection field to be able
+to dynamically handle form redirects.

 There's also a helper template available: